-Principle of marriage: The husband and wife were called into marriage by God.
+Principle of marriage: God calls the husband and wife into marriage.
 They are called to be a family.
 “What therefore God has joined together, let not man separate.”
 (Mark 10:9)

-Therefore, God’s Word counsels us to hold this truth as the most important principle of marriage.
+Therefore, God’s Word counsels us to hold this truth as the essential principle of marriage.
 This means that in all situations, we should look for solutions to preserve the marriage, not for solutions to end it.

 - PRAYER FOR MARRIAGE RECONCILIATION